BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/2-simpler-filters.md

 \end{equation}

 The change from one filter output to the next is proportional to the difference between the previous output and the next input.
-Therefore, the signal is smoothen exponentially, which matches the exponential decay seen in the continuous-time system.
+Therefore, the signal is smoothed exponentially, which matches the exponential decay seen in the continuous-time system.
 The exponential decay is depicted in the plot in section [One Pole Filter (Analysis)](sec-one-pole-analysis).

 ```{admonition} OnePole